jaxcksn/nanoleafMusic/README.md

 To add a color to the palette, use the color selection dropdown, and then press the _Add Color_ button to add it to the list.
 To remove a color from the palette, select the color in the list, then press the remove button.
 Finally, press the save button to apply your changes and update the colors.
 To go back to album art mode, open the settings drop down and enable it again.
 When you exit the program, both your color palette and color made will be saved for next time.

-**Note:** A redo of the UI for the color palette is a high priority for future releases, and will let you see the colors instead of just the hex codes.

 ## Troubleshooting

 * **Your Nanoleaf Device is not showing up on the list of devices**

-  - Check to make sure that you are on the same LAN as your Nanoleaf device, and that you can listen for and send MDNS packets.
+  - Check to make sure you are on the same LAN as your Nanoleaf device, and that you can listen for and send MDNS packets.

   - Press the refresh button and see if it shows up.
-Sometimes the program fails in the initial MDNS discovery.
+Sometimes the program fails in the initial MDNS discovery and can take a few tries to find the device.

 * **I can't connect to Spotify**

-  * Make sure that you are accepting the prompts in your browser and on the same device the program is running on.
+  * Make sure you are accepting the prompts in your browser and on the same device the program is running on.
 It listens at localhost on port 8001 for the response from Spotify.

 * **I've changed the song, but the program doesn't show the song has changed.**

   * It can take a moment for the program to notice the song has changed, but once you see it change on the program, it should be reflected on the device.
-  * If it still doesn't respond, the best thing you can do is restart the program.
-(I know it's annoying, but hopefully this will be patched in future releases).
+  * If it still doesn't respond, in the settings menu there is a _reload effect_ button.
+Press that to restart the effect.
+If it doesn't work, I recommend restarting the program.